kakaobrain/word2word/README.md

 ## Methodology

-Our approach computes the top-k word-to-word translations based on the co-occurrence statistics between cross-lingual word pairs in a parallel corpus.
+Our approach computes top-k word translations based on the co-occurrence statistics between cross-lingual word pairs in a parallel corpus.
 We additionally introduce a correction term that controls for any confounding effect coming from other source words within the same sentence.